kdorff/elecrow-watering-kit-2-li/README.md

 * Code on the ESP8266 connects to a Local Mosquitto.
 From there you need to get the data wherever makes sense
 * My code assumes you have your Serial consoles set to 19200.

+Calibration
+* If you flash the moisture-calibratino firmware, you can determine the "WET_VALUE" and "DRY_VALUE" for your sensors to make sure you are covering the complete range.
+* Run the app on the Elecrow hardware with the Moisture sensors (and optionally the ToF sensor installed).
+* For each moisture sensor observe minimum values for wet and maximum values for dry.
+Adjust WET_VALUE and DRY_VALUE in watering-kit-config.h accordingly.
+* If using the ToF sensor to check the depth of your water reservoir, this will show you distance in millimeters.
+Affix your sensor over your reservoir and then get the reading from the Elecrow display.
+Adjust MAX_WATER_DEPTH in watering-kit-config.h to a value LESS than this (you don't want the water to actually reach the sensor at "Full").

 Programming notes
 * I found programming this Leonardo to bit a bit of a pain.
 * On Windows, the Leonardo consumes two COM ports, let's say they are COM5 and COM6